Efficient methanol production on the dark side of a prestellar core: Conclusions

 \section{Conclusions}

 Gaseous methanol and sulphur monoxide coexist on the outskirts of the prestellar core H-MM1 in Ophiuchus.
 They are confined to a halo which follows the core boundaries and which is particularly prominent on the eastern side of the core.
 Because methanol is mainly produced on grains, the emission indicates regions of enhanced desorption.
-Sulphur monoxide may have co-desorbed with $\meth$ or formed in the gas phase following the release of $\htwos$.
+Sulphur monoxide may have co-desorbed with $\meth$ or formed in the gas phase following the release of other S-bearing species.
+The distribution of deuterated ammonia, $\dammo$, follows the $\htwo$ column density distribution, and is almost complementary to those of $\meth$ and SO.
+This can be understood by the fact that deuterium fractionation is most efficient in the gas component where CO and other heavier species are strongly depleted, which is equivalent to ineffective desorption.

+The asymmetry of the $\meth$ and SO distributions is partly caused by the strong, uneven illumination of the core, which mainly comes from luminous B-type stars on its western side.
+Our radiative transfer calculations indicate that the FUV field, albeit heavily attenuated, is significantly stronger on the western boundary of the core, with weak $\meth$ and SO emission, than on the eastern boundary, where these molecules emit strongly.
+The asymmetric FUV field has two effects: Firstly, the photodissociation rate of $\meth$ is higher on the western side.
+Secondly, the dust temperature has a minimum on the eastern side of the core.
+The minimum coincides with the methanol maximum.
+This is understandable as CO accretion and hydrogenation are favored at low temperatures.